awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-domainconfiguration.md

 *Required*: No
 *Default*: REGIONAL
 *CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.

- `DomainName`   <a name="sam-api-domainconfiguration-domainname"></a>
-The custom domain name for your API Gateway API\.
-Uppercase letters are not supported\.
-*Type*: String
-*Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[DomainName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-domainname.html#cfn-apigateway-domainname-domainname)` property of an `AWS::ApiGateway::DomainName`\.

  `Route53`   <a name="sam-api-domainconfiguration-route53"></a>
 Property that adds Route53 configuration based on the values defined\.